agsb/6502.toy/README.md

 The actual memory map will be 56k SRAM $0000-$DFFF, 256b Devices $E000-$E0FF and $E100-$FFFF 8k ROM.

-The board will have one 6551 ACIA and two 6522 VIA inside, with expansion of more 4 devices.
+The board will have one 6551 ACIA and one 6522 VIA inside, with expansion of more devices.

-The devices are mapped at $E000 to $E0FF, reserving 16 bytes for control for each device.
+The devices are mapped at $E000 to $E0FF, reserving 16 bytes for control for each of 16 devices.

-Also using a 3:8 74HC138 decoder, with $0 reserved, $1 ACIA, $2 VIA, $3 VIA, onboard and $4 to $7 at expansion.
+Also using a 3:8 74HC138 decoder, with $0 reserved, $1 ACIA, $2 VIA, $3 reserved, onboard and $4 to $7 for expansion.

-A clock board by crystal of 1.8432 for CIA and by 74HC74 of 0.9612 for CPU, with a Real Timer Click as NMI with 10ms delay using a VIA T1 timer.
+A clock board by crystal of 1.8432 MHz for CIA and by 74HC74 of 0.9612 MHz for CPU, with a Real Timer Click as NMI with 10ms delay using a VIA T1 timer.

-No video or keyboard, using terminal at USART 19200 8N1, RS-232, vt-100.
+No video or keyboard, using terminal at USART 9600/19200 8N1, RS-232, vt-100.

 Using a LCD 16x4 by I2C, a keyboard with 6/12 keys, a beeper, a speaker and a pool of leds, for minimal use.

 Using I2C and SPI protocols and devices.

-The board have 2 x 8-pins slots for I2C epproms.
+The board have two extra 8-pins DIPs slots for I2C epproms.

 Use MicroChip AARDVARK connector, interface I2C and SPI